- Development Services

 In HOA, approval will need to be submitted with the permit request.
 In some situations, applicants must review the regulation and restrictions the project will be completed.

-After the Permit is approved, inspections may be requested by calling 940-498-0044.
-All requests for inspection must be made through the town office.
+After the Permit is approved, inspections may be through our website at REQUEST AN INSPECTION.
 Inspections MAY NOT be scheduled directly with the building inspector.
-Requests for inspections by 12:00 pm will be completed the following day.
-Inspections called in after 10 am will be scheduled for the day after.
+Requests for inspections requested by 12:00 pm will be completed that day.
+Inspections called in after 12 pm will be scheduled for the next business day.

 Inspections that do not meet the requirements will be considered red-tagged, and a re-inspection fee of $90 must be paid before the work can be re-inspected.
 A green tag left on the construction site indicates approval, and a red tag indicates that a re-inspection is needed.